Web3 Compliance Careers in 2026: How AML, Fraud, Cyber, Legal and Finance Professionals Can Move Into Blockchain Jobs

 RWA tokenization and regulated asset operations roles

-These roles often sit in the space between blockchain systems and asset lifecycle operations.
-This is where tokenization becomes an operational and control problem, not just a contract problem.
+These roles sit between blockchain systems, asset servicing, compliance controls, lifecycle operations, and reporting.
+This is where tokenization becomes an operational problem, not only a smart contract problem.

 Typical titles include RWA Operations Analyst, Tokenization Analyst, Asset Tokenization Product Associate, and Digital Asset Operations Specialist.